-Rachel Morris is on course to make her third Paralympic Games appearance at Rio 2016 – but her first in a boat.
+Rachel Morris made her third Paralympic Games appearance at Rio 2016 – but her first in a boat.

 Rachel finished the 2015 season on a high after winning a first World Championship medal in her rowing.
 Despite undergoing shoulder surgery in April, she made a quick return to the water and qualified her boat for Rio at the 2015 World Championships in Aiguebelette, France, winning a silver after reeling in fast-starting Norwegian Birgit Skarstein to secure second place behind Israel’s Moran Samuel.